BillionZooms/Botillion/README.md

 # Features
 ## 8Ball

 The 8ball command is just a simple command which pulls possible answers from a text file and using the random package to choose a random answer for you.
-Soon to be configured to being an embed message instead of a plain boring one.
+Formatted in Embed to look better :)

 ## Create room